columnar-tech/dbc/docs/guides/installing.md

 !!! note

-    Also see the [Config reference](../reference/config.md) for more detail on this behavior.
+    Also see the [Config Level](../reference/config_level.md) reference for more detail on this behavior.

 ## `ADBC_DRIVER_PATH`